Save the lives of those affected by the world's worst cholera outbreak

-Penny Appeal have been working in Yemen since 2014 providing emergency food, water and medical aid following a severe famine in the area and lack of resources due to ongoing conflict.
+Penny Appeal have been working in Yemen since 2014 providing emergency food, water and medical aid, following a severe famine in the area and a lack of resources due to the ongoing armed conflict.

-We need your help to provide much needed medical treatment for those affected.
+Now we need your help to provide the much needed medical treatment and essential aid for those in need

-Cholera is a highly contagious bacterial infection spread through contaminated food or water.
-There is a high risk of cholera spreading rapidly in the current situation when clean water supplies are scarce, or have been damaged by conflict.
-Thousands more cases can be expected.
-Cholera is affecting both adults and children.
-It is especially dangerous for children and can kill within hours if untreated.
+With the rapidly increasing outbreak of Cholera - a highly contagious bacterial infection spread through contaminated food or water - and a lack of clean water supplies, thousands of more cases can be expected.
+Affecting both adults and children, it can kill within hours if untreated.

-The need for medicines is increasing.
-Cholera medicines are available locally.
-However, the Ministry of Health (MOH) does not have the resources to purchase the medicines from private companies and make them available free of cost of the affected people.
+The need for medical treatment is overwhelming; Cholera medicines are available locally, but the Ministry of Health (MOH) doesn't have the resources to purchase these from private companies, so are unable to make them widely available or free of cost for those in need.

-This humanitarian catastrophe extends beyond just food.
-The internal conflict has led to a freeze of salaries, soaring of fuel prices, lack of medicines, and doctors who cannot afford to go to the hospital.
+This humanitarian catastrophe extends beyond just food and illness; the internal conflict has led to a freeze of salaries, soaring of fuel prices, and doctors who can't afford to go to the hospital to treat the citizens.

 Penny Appeal are able to provide emergency food, medicines, and hygiene kits in aid of the Yemeni civilians.